 Everyday Tasks

 She later visits the library, where braille books and tactile graphics provide access to reading and learning.
-Tactile graphics—such as maps, diagrams, and illustrations—offer additional context that would otherwise be visual.
+Tactile graphics—such as maps, diagrams, and illustrations—offer context that would otherwise be visual.

 End of Day

 Back at home, Sarah unwinds by listening to music or connecting with friends.
-Before bed, she may read braille books or her braille display, continuing a routine that supports both independence and access to information.
+Before bed, she may read braille books or use her braille display, continuing a routine that supports independence and access to information.

 Why Accessibility Matters